 Health Management and Policy (MPH)

-Students in the Master of Public Health in Health Management and Policy program learn the skills necessary to take on management and policy-making roles to improve healthcare delivery and population health at the local, state, and national levels.
+Students in Drexel Dornsife's Master of Public Health (MPH) in Health Management and Policy program learn the skills necessary to take on management and policy-making roles to improve health care delivery and population health at the local, state, and national levels.
 The program trains the next generation of public health practitioners and leaders to become agents for positive change in a dynamic and complex world who will lead in the following domains:

 Please view our academic calendar for term start dates.

 |Fall (Sept)||Winter (Jan)||Spring (March)||Summer (June)|